spacecloud-io/space-docs/content/getting-started/setting-up-project/_index.md

 ### For GraphQL lovers

 You can use any GraphQL client out there to talk to Space Cloud.
-However, it's always good to use some popular open source client (eg: Apollo).
+However, it's always recommended to use a popular open source client (eg. Apollo).

 Follow this [guide](/getting-started/setting-up-project/graphql) to set up Apollo client (recommended for graphql) in your javascript project.

-> **Note:** Before choosing an option, check the [feature coverage](/getting-started/setting-up-project/#feature-coverage) across various options.
+> **Note:** Before choosing an option, check the [feature coverage](/getting-started/setting-up-project/#feature-coverage) for the various options.

 ### For REST lovers

 If you don't want to use graphql, we have made the following client SDKs for you:

 - [Javascript](/getting-started/setting-up-project/javascript) for web and Nodejs projects
-- [Java](/getting-started/setting-up-project/java) for Android or Java projects
 - [Golang](/getting-started/setting-up-project/golang) for Golang projects
+- [Java](/getting-started/setting-up-project/java) for Android or Java projects (Coming Soon!)

 The javascript client uses the HTTP and websocket endpoints under the hood whereas the other clients uses the gRPC endpoints of Space Cloud.